The Most Comprehensive Guide to Google Ads Marketing for SaaS

 You Are Now Competing In a Saturated Market #SaaSurated

 SaaS company Zuora famously made headlines when B2B Marketer, Andy Raskin, released an article titled, “The Greatest Sales Deck I’ve Ever Seen” on Medium.
 The sales deck told a compelling story of the market shift towards a subscription economy.

 A lot has changed since that deck was released.

-The number of SaaS companies has grown exponentially, and as of today, G2 Crowd has 34,727 software products listed across 745 verticals.
+The number of SaaS companies has grown exponentially; as of today, G2 Crowd has 34,727 software products listed across 745 verticals.
 Even highly niche SaaS products are now struggling with market saturation.

 So Where Does This Leave Your SaaS Company And Your Google Ads Campaigns?

-In this hyper-competitive market with a limited supply of high intent traffic, the result is expensive (and increasing) cost per clicks (CPCs) in Google Ads marketing, making scaling your campaigns harder than ever.
+In this hyper-competitive market with a limited supply of high intent traffic, the result is expensive (and increasing) cost per click (CPCs) in Google Ads marketing, making scaling your campaigns harder than ever.

 But let’s face it.

 Your SaaS company is a hungry growth monster with an insatiable appetite for new MRR.
-Regardless of how low your churn is or how well optimized your pricing is, the facts are you need new subscribers to grow.
+Regardless of how low your churn is or how well-optimised your pricing is, you need new subscribers to grow.